madni-sadiq/OS-LAB/OS Lab 3/README.md

 * Shortest-job-first (SJF), which schedules tasks in order of the length of the tasks’ next CPU burst.
 * Priority scheduling, which schedules tasks based on priority.
 * Round-robin (RR) scheduling, where each task is run for a time quantum (or for the remainder of its CPU burst).
-* Priority with round-robin, which schedules tasks in order of priority and uses round-robin scheduling for tasks with equal priority.
+* Priority with round-robin, also called Multilevel Queue Scheduling (MQS), which schedules tasks in order of priority and uses round-robin scheduling for tasks with equal priority.

 Priorities range from 1 to 10, where a higher numeric value indicates a higher relative priority.
 For round-robin scheduling, the length of a time quantum is 10 milliseconds.
 ## Implementation